Rfam/rfam-docs/docs/source/sequence-extraction.rst

 ..

-Here's an example query on how to retrieve all Human snoRNAs:
+Example query to retrieve all human snoRNAs:

 ::